 The Samsung Galaxy S20 Ultra 5G has a bigger battery than the Galaxy S20+ 5G.

-Given the upgraded cameras, more powerful chipsets and larger displays of the Galaxy S20 5G models, all three will be packing bigger batteries than the current generation.
+Given the upgraded cameras, more powerful chipsets and larger displays of the Galaxy S20 5G models, all three are packing bigger batteries than the previous generation.
 The S20 Ultra has a 5000mAh pack while the S20+ has a 4500mAh battery.
-Runtimes for all versions is yet to be announced but we can expect similar, if not better, battery life as last year’s Galaxy smartphones.
+Note that using the 120 Hz refresh rate consumes battery charge faster, so you need to keep that in mind if you won’t be able to recharge it for a while.

 Owing to the larger images you’ll accumulate with the S20 Ultra’s cameras, the largest Galaxy S20 will come in 128GB and 512GB internal storage sizes.
 Meanwhile, the smaller S20 models will only be able to go up to 256GB.
 Fortunately, Samsung will be leaving in a MicroSD slot for expandable storage of up to 1TB.

-Unfortunately, it comes at the cost (maybe) of the 3.5 mm headphone jack, which will no longer be present in this year’s release.
+Unfortunately, it comes at the cost of the 3.5 mm headphone jack, which will no longer be present in this year’s release.
 An early adopter promotion for the Galaxy S20, which looks to commence after the Galaxy Unpacked reveal event, bundles the Galaxy Buds+ for free on pre-orders of the S20 Ultra and S20+ from select regions.
-Renders of protective cases have also surfaced, showing rugged casings and LED covers that show notifications.

-Get the Samsung Galaxy S20 Ultra 5G if you want the best cameras that Samsung will offer this year.
+Get the Samsung Galaxy S20 Ultra 5G if you want the best cameras that Samsung will offer this year, otherwise, the Galaxy S20+ .

 Samsung Galaxy S20 Ultra 5G